devops329/devops/instruction/gitHub/gitHub.md

 ![Checkout master](checkoutMaster.png)

-Now we can add a couple more commits and they will **branch** of from the **new-feature-branch** making a distinct departure from all the changes on that branch.
+Now we can add a couple more commits, and they will **branch** of from the **new-feature-branch** making a distinct departure from all the changes on that branch.

 ![Commit master](commitMaster.png)